ry60003333/sapphire-engine/README.md

 Dependencies
 ----------------
-This project has no dependencies (yet) other the core Java libraries, although there will be some soon!
+This project depends on the Java MySQL connector and the Netty networking library.

 Build Instructions
 ----------------